 Before Illinois legalized sports betting, it was legal to bet on horse racing and Daily Fantasy Sports (DFS).
 Many offshore online sportsbooks were also taking illegal bets.
 And, of course, Chicago is a town full of underground bookies.

-Thankfully, you have a high-quality and legal option right now in BetRivers, and plenty more online sports betting sites and apps are on the way.
+Thankfully, you have three high-quality and legal options right now: BetRivers, DraftKings, and FanDuel.
+Plenty more online sports betting sites and apps are on the way.